AM-Tighkhorshid/persian_word_detection/README.md

 Then, using the imglabel software, the obtained labels have been modified manually.

 ## training the CRAFT text detector
-The obtained data has been used to retrain the craft on KerasOCR and EasyOCR platforms. the related codes for training are also available.
+The obtained data has been used to retrain the craft on KerasOCR and EasyOCR frameworks. the related codes for training are also available.

 ## results